nordin-johan/react-goodgrid/README.md

 `` <Container></Container> ``

 ### Props
-* fluid - if true, the container will fill the full width of the viewport.
+* fluid (boolean) - if true, the container will fill the full width of the viewport.
-* className - standard React className prop.
+* className (string) - standard React className prop.

 ## Row